ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

 * `x/module_name/client/rest`: legacy HTTP endpoints
 * `vue/src/views`: Vue component, a CRUD form for interacting with the type

 CLI commands are created for CRUD interactions with the type.

-If the binary is named `appd`, the module is `blog` and the type is `post`, then the following transaction commands become available:
+For example, if the binary is named `appd`, the module is `blog`, and the type is `post`, then the following transaction commands become available:

 ```
 appd tx blog create-post [title] [content]